When Is the Best Time to Visit Piedmont, Italy?

 Early summer offers long, warm days and lush green vineyards.
 By July and August, the sun is intense in the plains, but the Alps and lake district provide cool escapes.

-Do note that August is Italy’s traditional holiday month: many businesses close around Ferragosto (August 15th) for the second half of August.
+Note that August is Italy’s traditional holiday month: many businesses close around Ferragosto (August 15th) for the second half of August.
 In exchange, you’ll find lively piazzas, firework displays, and a contagious holiday spirit.

-Beyond Alba, autumn is festival season everywhere, including Asti’s Festival delle Sagre, Bra’s Cheese Festival, Vercelli’s Rice Festival, and Turin’s Terra Madre Salone del Gusto (every other September).
+Beyond Alba, autumn is festival season everywhere, including Asti’s Festival delle Sagre, Bra’s Cheese!
+Festival, Vercelli’s Rice Festival, and Turin’s Terra Madre Salone del Gusto (every other September).

 And despite the changeable weather, it’s also the most atmospheric time for romantic weekends in hill towns or lakeside retreats.